firavoyage/blogging/mistral.md

    - Example: "If you're not going to help, then just stay out of the way."
 (Said in a sharp, irritated tone.)

 While both can indicate a level of displeasure or criticism, sarcasm typically involves irony or mockery, while tart speech is more direct and harsh.
 Also, sarcasm can sometimes be playful or humorous, while tart speech is usually more serious and confrontational.

+## truth reality

+`concept` `ref` `important`

+> $\to mistral \space large \space 2$

+> what's the difference between truth and reality

+Truth and reality are related but distinct concepts.
+Here's a breakdown of the differences between the two:

+1. **Truth**:

+   - Truth is often associated with statements, propositions, or beliefs.
+A statement is true if it accurately reflects the state of affairs in the world.
+   - Truth is typically considered to be objective, meaning it's independent of personal beliefs or opinions.
+   - Truth is often binary; a statement is either true or false.
+   - Truth is closely tied to logic and reasoning.
+It's the goal of many intellectual pursuits, such as science, philosophy, and mathematics.

+2. **Reality**:
+   - Reality refers to the state of things as they actually exist, rather than as they may appear or be thought to be.
+   - Reality is the entirety of the physical universe, as well as the mental and emotional experiences of individuals.
+   - Reality can be subjective, as it can depend on personal perceptions and interpretations.
+For example, two people might experience the same event but have different perceptions of what happened.
+   - Reality is complex and multifaceted.
+It's not always binary and can be influenced by a wide range of factors.

+The main difference lies in the scope and nature of the two concepts.
+Truth is about the accuracy of statements or beliefs about the world, while reality is the world itself, in all its complexity.
+Truth is a way of describing or understanding reality, but it's not the same thing as reality itself.

+In some philosophical debates, the nature of truth and reality can be quite complex and controversial.
+Some philosophers argue that truth is correspondence with reality, while others argue that truth is coherence with a system of beliefs, and others still argue that truth is pragmatic, meaning it's what works best in practice.
+Similarly, some philosophers argue that reality is entirely objective and independent of the mind, while others argue that it's at least partially socially constructed or dependent on the observer.